vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 The iron monarchy of Rome conquered the Greeks in 168 BC and was the world power when Jesus was born.
 The legs of iron are a fitting symbol, as Rome’s long reign—lasting over 600 years—brought great persecution to God’s people.

-## What is represented by the feet of iron and clay?
+## What do the iron and clay feet represent?

 > And whereas thou sawest the feet and toes, part of potters’ clay, and part of iron, the *kingdom shall be divided*; but there shall be in it of the strength of the iron, forasmuch as thou sawest the iron mixed with miry clay.
 And as the toes of the feet were part of iron, and part of clay, so the *kingdom shall be partly strong, and partly broken*.
 {% ct 'Daniel 2:41-42' %}